Talarn/docker-angular-serverless-js-project/README.md

 ```

 If you want to see the interface, open your browser and go to http://192.168.99.100:4200/
-It might take some times.
+The initialization might take some times.